Lev1231254/firefox-background-random/README.md

 <h2># Installation</h2>

-Download repository using git or github
+Download repository by using git or github

 <h2># Usage</h2>